Amazon WAF Bot Control rule group - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 TGT_VolumetricIpTokenAbsent

-Inspects for 5 or more requests from a client in the last 5 minutes that don't include a valid challenge token.
-For information about tokens, see Amazon WAF web request tokens.
+Inspects requests that are not from verified bots with 5 or more requests from a single client in the last 5 minutes that don't include a valid challenge token.
+For information about tokens, see Token use in Amazon WAF intelligent threat mitigation.

 Note